Which movements influenced Art Nouveau? (test your skills)

 Many people love Art Nouveau but only a few can distinguish what inspired and influenced this Art Style and what didn’t.
 Check if you are one of them.

-Can you figure out which movements were previous and influenced Art Nouveau style?
+Can you figure out which movements influenced the Art Nouveau style?

 (solution at the end of the article)